Florida Spinal Cord Injury Attorneys

 The spinal cord contains nerves that control movement and sensation throughout the body.
 Injuries to the spinal cord can leave victims with reduced sensation in the limbs, breathing difficulties, inability to walk, or difficulty controlling their limbs.
 Very severe spinal cord injuries are often fatal.

 Getting the right legal help after a spinal cord injury can make all the difference in the compensation you receive for your injuries.
 Meldon Law has fought for hundreds of victims of catastrophic accidents.
-Our team understands the great responsibility our clients place in our hands when they choose us to represent them in a personal injury lawsuit.
+Our Florida spinal cord attorneys understand the great responsibility our clients place in our hands when they choose us to represent them in a personal injury lawsuit.
 We know what you deserve for your claim, and we will go to battle with defendants and insurers to help you get it.

 Spinal cord injuries explained